symbol/symbol-docs/source/api.rst

 **confirmedAdded/{address}**

-The confirmedAdded channel notifies when a transaction related to an address is included in a block.
+The ``confirmedAdded`` channel notifies subscribed clients when a transaction related to the given address is included in a block.
-The messages returned contain information about the confirmed transactions.
+Each returned message contains information about a confirmed transaction.

 *Request body*